practicalli/spacemacs/docs/testing/kaocha-test-runner.md

 clojure -X:test/watch "$@"
 ```

-> #### Hint::Configure kaocha in tests.edn
+!!!
+HINT "Configure kaocha in tests.edn"
-> `tests.edn` in the root of a project can define the [full range of options for Kaocha configuration options](https://cljdoc.org/d/lambdaisland/kaocha/1.62.993/doc/3-configuration) and is the preferred approach.
+   `tests.edn` in the root of a project can define the [full range of options for Kaocha configuration options](https://cljdoc.org/d/lambdaisland/kaocha/1.62.993/doc/3-configuration){target=_blank} and is the preferred approach.

 ## Continuous Integration workflow